--coloring and holding writing utensil and scissors difficulty
+-coloring and holding writing utensils and scissors

 Children are often aware that they are not able to keep up with peers.
-The best thing to do is to talk about frustration and look for physiological signs of stress such as red face, not interacting with peers in social situations, stomach aches after social events and school, and increases in heart rate and negative behavior.
+The best thing to do is to talk about frustration and look for physiological signs of stress such as a red face, not interacting with peers in social situations, stomach aches after social events and school, and increases in heart rate and negative behavior.

+What to do to help your child?
 It’s best to discuss any developmental concerns with your child’s physician.
 DO NOT let anyone brush you off or tell you, ‘it’s because he’s a boy’ or ‘you worry too much.’
 Parents are the best advocates for their children.
 Practice activities such as crossing midline and fine motor skills.

-Here are two videos I made that are packed with activities: Link Here.
+Here are two videos I made that are packed with activities: Click

 to access the videos Brain and sensory activity cards…..each card has instructions and can be used in the home, school, and therapy clinic!